diogobcondeco/oop-studies/README.md

 # OOP Studies

+In this example I use:
+- Inheritance
+- Encapsulation
+- Polymorphism
+- Abstraction
+---
 In this app example, I used OOP to create three different types of Soldiers:
 - Warriors
 - Veterans